getify/You-Dont-Know-JS/async & performance/apB.md

 } );
 ```

-Now, let's see how to define a sequence that "reacts" -- in FRP this is typically called "subscribing" -- to that `observable`:
+Now, let's see how to define a sequence that "reacts" -- in F/RP this is typically called "subscribing" -- to that `observable`:

 ```js
 observable